Climate finance in Brazil: Channeling and monitoring mechanisms

 In Brazil, public climate resources are channeled primarily through development banks and multilateral agencies.
 BNDES is the main intermediary, operating both non-refundable funds (Amazon Fund) and subsidized credit lines (Climate Fund, ABC Plan) for mitigation and adaptation projects.
 Studies indicate that, between 2015 and 2020, BNDES approved an average of US$897 million per year in low-cost carbon credits, concentrated mainly in bioenergy and biofuels.
 In 2019, the bank was authorized as a direct access agency to the Green Climate Fund (GCF), allowing it to access international resources (loans and grants) for national projects.
 Banco do Brasil is also an important channel: it raised $175 million from the IDB itself and $75 million from the GCF for bioeconomy projects in the Amazon, and implemented the World Bank 's large $500 million loan aimed at low-carbon credit.
 In parallel, regional banks (such as BNB and Caixa) and private institutions offer green lines and specific guarantees.

 These channels are complemented by direct multilateral support and the private market.
 Agencies such as the IDB, the World Bank, CAF, KfW, and the GCF itself offer co-financing lines and climate grants, while environmental foundations (e.g., Funbio) manage international resources for conservation.
 In the capital markets, Brazilian corporate issuers raised billions through thematic bonds: CPI estimates show that, from 2015 to 2020, an average of R$4 billion was raised annually in the land use sector through green bonds and environmental debentures.
-This majority of the funding was obtained abroad—69% of these issuances are from Brazilian companies selling " global notes " abroad—according to industry reports.
+This majority of the funding was obtained abroad (69% of these issuances are from Brazilian companies selling "global notes" abroad).

 The monitoring and accountability mechanisms for these resources combine formal regulations and recent innovations.
-Funds like Amazônia have specific governance bodies: the Steering Committee involves representatives from the government, civil society, and experts, ensuring transparency in decisions.
+Funds like Amazônia have specific governance bodies: the Steering Committee involves representatives from the government, civil society, and experts.
 BNDES publishes public reports on all operations and conducts periodic external audits.
 Analysts note that the disclosure of projects financed by the Amazon Fund has become much more transparent over time.
 At the federal level, Brazil submits biennial transparency reports to the UNFCCC that include emissions data and climate investments, but there is still no dedicated integrated national system to track all climate finance flows.
 Recent studies point to gaps in governance: the country's current structure is considered excessively centralized and fragmented, which hinders intersectoral coordination and visibility of climate investments.
 To strengthen oversight, initiatives such as the BNDES-UNDP partnership to implement ClimateScanner (TCU/INTOSAI), a digital audit tool that standardizes climate policy indicators in Brazil and worldwide, are emerging.